Auztin/ootr-auto-tracker-pj64/README.md

 5. Open your prefered web browser (Firefox and Chrome were tested) and go to the address that the script gave you.
 For example, if you chose 8080 for the port, then you would navigate to http://127.0.0.1:8080/
    - Using 127.0.0.1 instead of localhost will perform better.
    - If you wish to use the tracker from another computer in your LAN, replace 127.0.0.1 with the LAN IP of the computer
+6. Some browsers are agressive in their privacy settings and will delete all tracker data when you restart the browser.
+Make sure your browser has these settings turned off for the local URL you are using to avoid losing saved tracker progress.
-6. Configure the tracker based on the randomizer settings you chose and personal preference
+7. Configure the tracker based on the randomizer settings you chose (or import your spoiler log, or settings.sav from a local copy of the randomizer) and personal preference
-7. Launch the game
+8. Launch the game

 Once you're in game, the script will automatically update the tracker based on the current game save.